knttnk/snippet-utilities/README.md

 ### 0.0.1

-First release of this extension.
+The first release of this extension.

 ### 0.1.0